ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

 * `connection-type` specifies the type of database.
 Valid values are `postgres`, `mongodb`, `mysql`, `mariadb`, `mssql`, `redshift`, `snowflake`, and `bigquery`.

-* `access` sets the connection's permissions, one of "read" (Fidesops may only read from your database) or "write" (Fidesops can read from and write to your database).
+* `access` sets the connection's permissions, one of "read" (fidesops may only read from your database) or "write" (fidesops can read from and write to your database).

 * `disabled` determines whether the ConnectionConfig is active.
 If True, we skip running queries for any collection associated with that ConnectionConfig.